openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## draft-ietf-openpgp-pqc-05
 - Reworked KEM combiner for the purpose of NIST-compliance
 - Mandated v6 keys for ML-KEM + ECDH algorithms
+- Defined private key seed format for ML-KEM and ML-DSA

 # Contributors